But that shouldn’t stop you picking a team. If and when the league does come back then you’ll be ready and waiting with your team to shout for.

 Colours: Red, white and black.
 Mascot: Ralph the Dog

 2010-2019 decade record: 132-46-2.
 Qualified for the playoffs every year (10 times).
 Contested the Grey Cup 5 times, winning twice, in 2014 & 2018.

 FUN FACT: In 1992, the Stamps made Doug Flutie the highest paid CFL player when they signed him to a $1,000,000 contract.
 They won their 3rd Grey Cup championship that same year.

 Edmonton Football Team*

-Based in Edmonton, Alberta the Eskimos were founded in 1949.
+Based in Edmonton, Alberta, the teeam formerly known as the Eskimos were founded in 1949.
 They are a community owned team with a loyal fan base.
-The Eskimos colour and uniform choice was decided for them as they started out with hand me down uniforms from the University of Alberta Golden Bears.
+Their colour and uniform choice was decided for them as they started out with hand me down uniforms from the University of Alberta Golden Bears.